Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathmatrix/setcolumngap/_index.md

 ---
 title: setColumnGap
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathmatrix/setcolumngap/
+url: /php-java/aspose.slides/mathmatrix/setcolumngap/
 ---

-## setColumnGap(long value)  function
+## setColumnGap(long value)  method

  The value of horizontal spacing between columns of a matrix;
  If the ColumnGapRule is set to 3 ("Exactly"), then the unit is interpreted as twips (1/20th of a point)